Updated: Jan 12

 I wanted to share the design of a pig shelter we built.
 I use the term design loosely too, because this was built without plans, just looked at some pictures online to get ideas, and to get a rough idea in my mind of what I wanted to build.
-Because of this please note there will be details and measurements likely missing (I also built this months ago), so if you decide to build this please double check measurements as you go to make sure things are square.
+Because of this please note there could be details and measurements likely missing, so if you decide to build this please double check measurements as you go to make sure things are square.
 You can also easily modify this to make it smaller, larger, or have less material waste.
 I am a total rookie builder so I have no doubts someone with more experience could improve on this.

-We currently have an A-frame and lean-to shelter for our pigs.
+We currently have two A-frames and a lean-to shelter for our pigs.
 They are both designed so you can pull them with a tractor if you need to move them.
 I will make a post in the future for the lean-to design.

 For the roof you will want to get eleven 2x4 8' and cut ten of them for the rafters to 5' length with a 45 degree angle on each end.
 One will be used for the ridge board at 8'.
 Some of the excess you cut off will be used for collar ties to add rigidity to the structure.

 I am sure there are tricks for putting the rafters and ridge board together and attaching them to your seal plate, but what I did was had my wife help me hold the ridge board level why I used a brad nailer to just quickly get everything attached.
 I then went back and screwed everything together with deck screws.
 Then I added hurricane ties like the picture below to six of the rafters, the rafters on the end I had to use different hurricane ties because of the cross brace on the front and back of the shelter.

 Six of these hurricane ties.

 Four of these hurricane ties.